kateolmstead/rest-api-client/README.md

             <td>
                 The type of transaction.
 Must be one of the following:
                 <ul>
                     <li>BuyItem: A purchase of virtual item.
-The quantity is added to the player's inventory</li>
+The quantity is added to the user’s inventory</li>
                     <li>
-                        SellItem: A sale of a virtual item to another player.
-The item is removed from the player's inventory.
+                        SellItem: A sale of a virtual item to another user.
+The item is removed from the user’s inventory.
 Note: a sale of an item will result in two events with the same transactionId, one for the sale with type SellItem, and one for the receipt of that sale, with type BuyItem
                     </li>
                     <li>
                         ReturnItem: A return of a virtual item to the store.
-The item is removed from the player's inventory
+The item is removed from the user’s inventory
                     </li>
                     <li>BuyService: A purchase of a service, e.g., VIP membership </li>
-                    <li>SellService: The sale of a service to another player</li>
+                    <li>SellService: The sale of a service to another user</li>
                     <li>ReturnService:  The return of a service</li>
                     <li>
                         CurrencyConvert: An conversion of currency from one form to another, usually in the form of real currency (e.g., US dollars) to virtual currency.
 If the type of a transaction is CurrencyConvert, then there should be at least 2 currencyTypeN parameters
                     </li>
-                    <li>Initial: An initial allocation of currency and/or virtual items to a new player</li>
+                    <li>Initial: An initial allocation of currency and/or virtual items to a new user</li>
-                    <li>Free: Free currency or item given to a player by the application</li>
+                    <li>Free: Free currency or item given to a user by the application</li>
                     <li>
-                        Reward: Currency or virtual item given by the application as a reward for some action by the player
+                        Reward: Currency or virtual item given by the application as a reward for some action by the user
                     </li>
                     <li>
-                        GiftSend: A virtual item sent from one player to another.
+                        GiftSend: A virtual item sent from one user to another.
 Note: a virtual gift should result in two transaction events with the same transactionId, one with the type GiftSend, and another with the type GiftReceive
                     </li>
-                    <li>GiftReceive: A virtual good received by a player.
+                    <li>GiftReceive: A virtual good received by a user.
 See note for GiftSend type</li>
                 </ul>
             </td>
             <td><code>tt</code></td>